Epiksha/sass-utilizer/README.md

 }
 ```

-### Divers
+### Dives
-The final configuration property is `divers`.
-If set to true, modifier classes would be created to target children of the element that the utility is assigned to, 'diving' down one level.
-The suffix `--dive` is added onto the class name so that
+The final configuration property is `dives`.
+If set to true, modifier classes will be created to target children of the element that the utility is assigned to, 'diving' down one level.
+The suffix `-dive` is added onto the class name so that this output

 ```scss
 .xxl:mt-2 {